babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 **What we have accomplished:** Up to now we have completed the literature review, and working on apparatus set up.
 The research was based on Yingda's thesis, who studied the effect of humic acid on the coagulant dosing model.
 Based on the bonding mechanism, it could be hypothesized that two-stage coagulant addition would increase the removal efficiency of particles while maintaining the coagulant dosage.

 <div class="alert alert-block alert-danger">
-this section is much better than the first two = better focud
+this section is much better than the first two = better focus
 </div>

 **Future work:** We have encountered several problems: the high pressure within the system, the leak caused by the poor connection.
 In next few weeks, we would fix those problems and begin to conduct our experiment.
 After discussed with Monroe, we suspected that the size of our first contact chamber is not enough for the HA and coag nanoparticles in the synthetic water to generate enough successful collision, so recalculation and test on the CC are also required.